chamberspchen/chamberspchen/README.md

-Introduction to this Flutter App: Connecting to JDE with Ease I developed a mobile app using Flutter and Dart, specifically designed to connect with JDE (JD Edwards) via orchestration.
+Introduction to this Flutter App: Connecting to JDE with Ease

+A mobile app using Flutter and Dart, specifically designed to connect with JDE (JD Edwards) via orchestration.
 This app performs CRUD (Create, Read, Update, Delete) operations, handles user authentication, and displays images.

 Key Features
 CRUD Operations with JDE: The app seamlessly connects to JDE, allowing users to perform CRUD operations on JDE data.
 This makes it a powerful tool for managing JDE data directly from your mobile device.